afarhan/ubitxv6/README.md

-# uBitx v6 Arduino firmware for HERMES project
+# Firmware And Userland For HERMES Radio

+This repository contains the firmware and userland tools for the uBitx v6 based Rhizomatica's HF radio trasceiver.

+## Organization

+This repository is organized in directories, as follows:

+* firmware: Contains the Arduino Nano radio firmware code
+* tools: Contains the userland daemon and (ubitx_controller) and command line tool for radio control (ubitx_client).

+## Firmware details

-## Ubitx pin assignments
+### Ubitx v6 connector pin assignments

 *      Pin 1 (Violet), A7, REF MEASURE input
 *      Pin 2 (Blue),   A6, FWD MEASURE input
 *      Pin 3 (Green), +5v
 *      Pin 4 (Yellow), GND
 *      Pin 5 (Orange), A3, LED CONTROL output
 *      Pin 6 (Red),    A2, BY-PASS CONTROL output
 *      Pin 7 (Brown),  A1, SWR PROTECTION STATUS input
 *      Pin 8 (Black),  A0, SWR PROTECTION RESET output

+## Userland details

-## Ubitx commands
+## ubitx_client commands

+Syntax:
+    ubitx_client -c command [-a argument]

+Examples:
+    ubitx_client -c set_frequency -a 7100000
+    ubitx_client -c get_frequency

+Some commands need the argument parameters, while some don't.
 Following is a list of all commands provided by the ubitx_client.
 The commands are followed by the argument type and possible responses.

 * ptt_on
   * No Argument